-Defaults are, that all set values (U, I, P, R) are adjustable from 0 to 102% of the rated value.
+Defaults are, that all set values (U, I, P, R) are adjustable from 0 to 102%.

 This may be obstructive in some cases, especially for protection of applications against overcurrent.
 Therefore upper and lower limits for current (I) and voltage (U) can be set which limit the range of the adjustable set values.